How We Learn

 For simplicity we will talk about short term and working memory as the same thing.

 Working memory is more of a process than a thing or place in the brain.
-It takes in new information, holds it, and try's to connect it to already built up understandings from long term memory.
+It takes in new information, holds it, and try's to connect it to schema, or current knowledge webs already established in the brain.

-It is better NOT to think of working memory as storage but a place to temporarily work with information as you try to connect it to information already in Long Term Memory.
-Lets look at the basics of working memory:
+It is the process of holding information while trying to do something with it.
+Don't think of working memory as storage but a place to temporarily work with information as you try to make connections or do something with it.

 -